top of page

 Instead, I’d actually like to invite you to reflect on the biblical story of Bezalel and Oholiab in Exodus 31, my favorite example of biblical capacity building.
 These men, originally brick makers, were equipped by God with His Spirit and then empowered with extraordinary skills.
 (Did you catch that little secret?
 It’s not really us that builds capacity, it's Jesus).
 Their transformation from artisans to creators of the Ark of the Covenant, a tangible symbol of God's presence, is a perfect example of capacity building; it's literally divine.

-Imagine, then, how our own skills, when infused with God's Spirit and equipped with wisdom, understanding, and knowledge, could significantly contribute to His Kingdom coming in Lexington as it is in heaven.
+Imagine then, how our own skills, when infused with God's Spirit and equipped with wisdom, understanding, and knowledge, could significantly contribute to His Kingdom coming in Lexington as it is in heaven.
 As excited as I am for LLF to launch Mission Increase this year, I’m even more excited about your consideration of the possibilities it might have on you and the organizations, congregations, and people you care about.

 Be on the lookout for Mission Increase workshops and consulting opportunities later this year.
 Oh, and I almost forgot to mention my favorite part about all of this: 100% of Mission Increase services are offered at zero cost.
 Nonprofits never pay.
 Congregations never pay.
 Donors never pay.
 It’s all gift, and one we’re privileged to pay forward as we advance the Kingdom in our city, together.